ELPatitoLoco/ScriptedEvents-Wiki-Clone/Flags.md

 ## Disable
 The `!-- DISABLE` flag disables the script entirely.
 Scripts with this flag can be read via the "script read" command, but they cannot be executed by any command or by configs.

+## Suppress Warnings
+The `!-- SUPPRESSWARNINGS` flag disables all non-fatal warnings from command execution.